MitchellTesla/Cardano-SCK/README.md

 # Smart-Contract Research & Development
-This repository is for research and development of solidity smart-contracts for the Cardano KEVM and Blockchain.
+This repository is for research and development of solidity smart-contracts on the Cardano KEVM and Blockchain.
-It includes a Modular Toolbox in Rust & Cardano Full-Node.(README.rst)
+It includes a Modular Toolbox in Rust & Cardano Full-Node.
+(README.rst) The Full-Node is a core component used to participate in the Cardano decentralized blockchain.

 <p align="center">
   <img src="Cardanowallpaper4k_mTesla.jpg" alt="demo" />
 </p>

-The Full-Node is a core component used to participate in the Cardano decentralized blockchain.

 Notice:
 Experimental repository under active research & development which may update frequently.